daronphang/coding_resources/docker/kubernetes/basics.md

 - Overall, don't mix three approaches.

 ## Storage/Volume:
 Orchestration was initially designed around containers being immutable; having storage/stateful workloads will add complexity to the system.
 StatefulSets is a new resource type that makes Pods more sticky.
 Volumes are tied to the lifecycle of a Pod; all containers in single Pod can share them.
 PersistentVolumes is created at cluster level and outlives a Pod.
-For third-party storage, CSI plugins are used to connect to them.
+For third-party storage, Container Storage Interface (CSI) plugins are used to connect to them.